|

 ||

-1. To develop a critical appreciation of the entanglements of gender, nature and culture 2.
+1. To develop a critical appreciation of the entanglements of gender, nature and culture and our relations to nonhuman others 2.
 To explore classic and contemporary conceptions of natureculture, petrocultures; matter(ing), materiality 3.
 To rethink key feminist concepts such as sex, care, agency, response-ability and cosmopolitics from more than human perspectives 4.
-To undertake (gender) analysis of inanimate matters in and around ‘us’ 5.
+To undertake gender analysis of environmental problems in and around ‘us’ 5. to train our sensorium and attune tio the weather 5.
 To advance students’ English academic and creative writing skills Poslední úprava: Lorenz - Meyer Dagmar, M.A., Ph.D.
-(21.01.2023)
+(03.02.2025)

 |